-The Signature Collection - The IMC brand's high-quality product line with greenhouse grown, high-THC cannabis flowers.
-The Signature collection of products currently includes well known cannabis dried flowers such as Roma, Tel Aviv and London as well as newer strains launched in 2021 such as Mango Mint.
+The Signature Collection - The IMC brand's high-quality product line with greenhouse-grown, high-THC cannabis flowers.
+The Signature Collection currently includes well known cannabis dried flowers such as Roma, Tel Aviv and London as well as Mango Mint, which launched in 2021.